mambax7/blocktools-tutorial/en/book/0introduction.md

 The key question is how to fully customize your XOOPS home page, without the limitation of the block system.
 Well, it may sound a bit fancy and high-tech, but actually it isn’t.
 Thanks to the work of some module developers, we have several solutions available."

-One of them is the XOOPS Tools module, developed by **Susheng Yang** from China.
+One of them is the Block Tools module, developed by **Susheng Yang** from China.

-We highly recommend the book for everybody who would like to learn how to design websites using XOOPS.
+Before we move with explaining the module, we highly recommend the book for everybody who would like to learn how to design websites using XOOPS.